SlavaYakovenko/zsh-databricks/README.md

 ## Features

 - **Profile Management**: Easy switching between Databricks environments with current profile awareness
-- **Smart Operations**: All operations automatically use your current active profile
+- **Universal Operations**: All operations can use current profile or specified profile as parameter
-- **Job Management**: Quick access to job listings with proper profile context
+- **Job Management**: Quick access to job listings and active runs with proper profile context
 - **Colored Output**: Enhanced readability with color-coded status messages
 - **Auto-completion**: Tab completion for profile names